 A Note on Cloud vs. Local Computing

-Before investing in an expensive laptop, consider your actual workflow.
-Many data scientists use cloud platforms (AWS, GCP, Databricks) for heavy compute and only need a capable laptop for development, exploration, and presentations.
+Before you spend big on a laptop, think about your actual workflow.
+Many data scientists run heavy compute on cloud platforms (AWS, GCP, Databricks) and only need a capable machine for development, exploration, and presentations.

-If you’re cloud-first, the MacBook Air M4 or a mid-range Windows laptop with 32GB RAM might serve you better than spending $4,500 on local GPU power you’ll rarely use.
+If you’re cloud-first, the MacBook Air M5 or a mid-range Windows laptop with 32GB RAM will serve you better than $4,500 of local GPU power you’ll rarely use.
+And if you’re early in the field, the smarter investment is often in skills rather than silicon: our roundup of the best data science bootcamps and the data science career path guide are good places to start.

 Frequently Asked Questions